vargaae/multi-micro-store-24/README.md

 Features/Structure:
 - 🚀Redux for State Management<br> is set up in this branch (🪵18-Redux)
+- 🚀API and Database for products with headless CMS: Strapi and PostgreSQL database,
 - (Migrated from Context API),
 - 🚀AUTHENTICATION->Sign Up with email,
 - 🚀AUTHENTICATION->Log in with email,
 - 🚀AUTHENTICATION->Sign Up and Log In with Google account,
 - 🚀SHOP,
+- 🚀ProductPage,
 - 🚀CART+USERMENU DROPDOWNs,
 - 🚀Adding to CART,
 - 🚀CHECKOUT,
 - 🚀CART & CHECKOUT functionality (adding and decreasing amount, priceCount, TotalPriceCount),
-- 🚀Database for products and users,
+- 🚀Database for products and users with Firebase,
 - 🚀Styled components

 ## 🛠 Front End: